NobodysLackey/battlebrush/README.md

 ### ***Future Updates***

 - [x] ~~Make app scale for mobile~~
+- [ ] Add sorting/searching
+- [ ] Add ability to create 'swatches' for paint progressions
+- [ ] Let users search through all added paints and add others' created paints to their collection
+- [ ] Add 'brand' to the Paint model
 - [ ] Consume data from a third-party API
 - [ ] Implement additional functionality if the user is an admin
 ***